 Treadmill workouts are a popular form of exercise for weight loss.
 Using it regularly can help you burn calories.
 Creating a calorie deficit can lead to weight loss.
 But, there are certain things you should know before starting a treadmill workout routine.

 Firstly, set realistic goals and expectations for your weight loss journey.
 Determine how long you want to workout and what intensity level you want to reach.
 20-30 minutes at a moderate pace is a good starting point.
-Lose 1-2 pounds per week through a combination of exercise and a healthy diet is good.
+Lose 1-2 pounds per week through a combination of exercise alongside a personalized diet plan.

 Next, vary your treadmill workouts to challenge your body and prevent boredom.
 Begin your workout with a 5-10 minute warm-up at a moderate pace, such as a brisk walk or slow jog.
 Once you’re warmed up, increase the speed or incline of the treadmill gradually to reach your desired intensity level.